staticbackendhq/core/CONTRIBUTING.md

 $ docker-compose -f docker-compose-unittest.yml up
 ```

+If you are using the SQLite or Memory data provider with the Memory cache
+provider you'd have nothing to install.
+But sometimes, it's nice to run all
+tests against all supported options.

 I use `make` to run tests, refer the the `Makefile` for the commands if you
 don't have `make` available.